DotCrack-TEAM/TEAM-ELAN-TEAMELAN-ADDONS-LEAK/README.md

 this is Team Elan's "mod"(Team Elan is a German Altis Life community).

-Here are their billboards, skinks, "TankKM's" (whatever those are).
+Here are their billboards, skins, "TankKM's" (whatever those are).
 Be advised, the files are from 2016 and since then haven't been changed.

 On 13/03/2018 we took the files an deobfuscated them.
 We hope you like this little leak and perhaps in future you'll get more.